vvaezian/metabase_api_python/README.md

 ```

 #### `clone_card`
 Similar to `copy_card` but a different table for filters of the card is used.
+This comes in handy when you want to create similar cards with the same filters that differ only on the source of the filters (e.g. cards for 50 US states).
 ```python
 mb.clone_card(card_id=123, source_table_id=456, destination_table_id=789, new_card_name='test clone', new_card_collection_id=1)
 ```